 I will let you think about them a little bit.
 We will relate with specific files to them in second part of this article.

 Now, the first step that can positively influence all the 4 answers is using a skeleton with prepared metadata files.
 Guys from The PHP League already did the job for you and created a skeleton package.
-From my point of view, there is too much unnecessary code, so I've prepared clear version for you.

 - Go to repository on Github and click on Clone or download